ably-labs/ably-chat-kotlin/README.md

 The second argument to `rooms.get` is a `RoomOptions` argument, which tells the Chat SDK what features you would like your room to use and how they should be configured.

+You can also use `RoomOptions.default` to enable all room features with the default configuration.

 For example, you can set the timeout between keystrokes for typing events as part of the room options.
 Sensible defaults for each of the features are provided for your convenience: